zhanglifan1022/MachineLearning-on-Blackjack-gaming/README.md

 2017/11/1   ~30%

+9. Learning BP neural network so as to modify punishment/rewarding value.

-9.proved that the computer win rate can infinitely approach the theoretical and mathematical win rate, cause he is always tend to take the 'right' option.
+10.proved that the computer win rate can infinitely approach the theoretical and mathematical win rate, cause he is always tend to take the 'right' option.